eriklindebratt/coffeetag/README.md

-## Coffeetag
+# Coffeetag

 Wraps a text input element and creates "tags" as you type.

-Written in CoffeeScript.
+jQuery/ZeptoJS and CoffeeScript.